 What is a Job Code?

-Job codes are assigned to employees in the POS system or the workforce management system.
-These codes control the types of work employees can perform and how their time is tracked.
+Job codes are given to employees in the POS system or the workforce management system.
+These codes control the types of work the employees can do and how their time is tracked.

 • Server: takes orders and runs tables

-• Manager: responsible for day-to-day operations and has access to additional POS functionality
+• Manager: responsible for day-to-day operations and has access to extra POS functionality

 When employees punch in and out using the POS system, their work hours are automatically associated with their job position through job codes.
 This allows restaurants to better control payroll, monitor labor costs on a department-by-department basis, and restrict POS access based on job title.